 Princeton is a community of learning enriched by the wide variety of experiences and perspectives of its students, faculty and staff.
 Your student will benefit from the extraordinary resources of a world-class research institution, where faculty who are leaders in their fields devote much of their time and energy to teaching and advising undergraduates.

 Princeton’s undergraduate program, with its dual emphasis on breadth and depth and its strong commitment to independent work, is designed to encourage students to think analytically and coherently; to express themselves effectively, both orally and in writing; to read with a critical eye; to appreciate the elegance of a mathematical or scientific proof, a clear argument or a well-turned phrase; to stand by conclusions that have been reached in a thoughtful way; to see issues in their broader contexts; to realize that a certain amount of ambiguity is inevitable in most things; and, finally, to apply their talents and education to the service of others.

-All undergraduates may supplement their concentrations by participating in any of 47 interdisciplinary programs; most grant certificates of proficiency.
+All undergraduates may supplement their concentrations by participating in any of 50 interdisciplinary certificate programs.